mtbui2010/Single-Image-Dehazing-using-Color-Ellipsoid-Prior/README.md

 degrees, does not require any post-refinement process, and does not produce any apparently visible noise or halo artifacts.
 Currently, it is one of the fastest image dehazing methods.

+# Download
+The orirginal and dehazed image files can be fully  downloaded at: https://drive.google.com/file/d/0B6VA9ZgxISJcUGtrRUp2REQ4OGM/view

+Matlab source code is preparing now ...
 # Dehazing results
-The orirginal and resulting image files can be fully  downloaded at: https://drive.google.com/file/d/0B6VA9ZgxISJcUGtrRUp2REQ4OGM/view
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 # Input "Stage" image
 ![khu1](https://cloud.githubusercontent.com/assets/21355219/24392008/04eeb632-13cd-11e7-881f-9fe2736cc6bc.png)